apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/browser_challenges.md

 It's worth noting that Cloudflare's protection is highly customizable, and can be adjusted to be extremely strict or relatively loose.
 This makes it a powerful tool for website owners who want to protect against automated traffic, while still allowing legitimate traffic to flow through.

-If you want to learn how to bypass cloudflare challenge visit the [Bypassing Cloudflare challenge](../mitigation/cloudflare_challenge.md) article.
+If you want to learn how to bypass Cloudflare challenge visit the [Bypassing Cloudflare challenge](../mitigation/cloudflare_challenge.md) article.

 ## Next up {#next}

 In the [next lesson](./captchas.md), we'll be covering **captchas**, which were mentioned throughout this lesson.
-It's important to note that attempting to solve a captcha programmatically is the last resort - always try to avoid being presented the captcha in the first place by using the techniques mentioned in this lesson.
+It's important to note that attempting to solve a captcha programmatically is the last resort - always try to avoid being presented with the captcha in the first place by using the techniques mentioned in this lesson.